aaviator42/aaviator42.github.io/posts/004-https-check.md

-### Show or hide HTML elements depending on whether or not the connection uses HTTPS.
+### Show or hide HTML elements depending on whether or not the connection uses HTTPS

 Occasionally, some functionality you want to include on a webpage requires HTTPS (for example, a "copy to clipboard" button that uses the Javascript clipboard API).